FortinetCloudCSE/fortiweb-security-foundations-201/content/06chapter/02Task2.md

 ![Anomaly-on](anomaly-on.png)

+In a production environment, both **known attack detection** (signature-based) and **anomaly detection** are used together.
+However, for this demonstration, we will disable signature-based detection.

+1. From the **FortiAppSec Cloud Console**, select your application.
+2. In the left navigation pane, go to **WAF > Security Rules > Known Attacks**.
+3. In the **Signature-Based Detection** pane, disable the following by toggling each corresponding button:
+   - SQL Injection
+   - Cross-Site Scripting
+   - Generic Attacks
+   - Known Exploits
+   - Trojans
+4. Click **Save**.

 ### Step 2: Run the Tool to Generate Legitimate Traffic

-To build the anomaly detection model, you need to generate a sufficient number of legitimate requests.
-Follow these steps:
+To build the anomaly detection model, you need to generate enough legitimate requests.

 1. Open a terminal window from your Kali desktop.